-G. Keep teachers growing by having them attempt new problems and new types of teaching of greater breadth as they improve
+G. Keep teachers growing by having them attempt new problems and new types of teaching of

 H. Be sure that the specific changes which are necessary in bringing about improvements are clearly understood by the teacher before she attempts a new procedure